Skip to content

 • Send bang when the A button is pressed

-• Connect the output note data to osc~ or an audio file player
+• Route the received note data with sel and connect it to osc~ or an audio file player

 • Consider using line 0 to return to the beginning when the song ends